-Guide To Bay Laurel Essential Oil and Its Benefits and Uses
+Bay Laurel Essential Oil Benefits and Uses in Aromatherapy

-"[Bay laurel essential oil] is the fragrance of victors and poets, who have each used imagination and inspiration to attain their goals," according to aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
-She also writes the emotional benefits of bay laurel (Laurus nobilis) are to support confidence, inspiration, creativity, and direction.
+Bay laurel essential oil "is the fragrance of victors and poets, who have each used imagination and inspiration to attain their goals," according to aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
+She says the emotional benefits of bay laurel (Laurus nobilis) are to support confidence, inspiration, creativity, and direction.

 Aromatherapy supplies with the words Guide To Bay Laurel Essential Oil Benefits and Uses and photo of bay laurel leaves.